 Can I bring my dog/cat to camp?
 Sorry, absolutely no pets are allowed at Ponderosa.

 Can I drink or smoke at camp?
 Ponderosa is an alcohol and drug free campus because they hold a childcare license.
 Please do not bring any mood-altering substances (other than prescription drugs), including: cigarettes, chewing tobacco, cigars, pipes, vapes of any kind, MMJ, edibles, or alcoholic beverages.
 We will be high on life and Jesus instead.

 What kind of lodging options are there?
 This is a camp experience, including room accommodations.
 The majority of campers will sleep in RVs, tents, or dorm-style rooms.
-The dorms are mainly set up for same-sex sleeping rooms where women will be housed with other women and men will be with other men with group bathrooms.
+The dorms are mainly set up for gender specific sleeping rooms where women will be housed with other women and men will be with other men with group bathrooms.
 A small number of semi-private dorm rooms are available that have two sets bunk beds and a door for privacy, but these rooms will also use the group bathrooms.
-Most dorm buildings have common areas where people of the opposite sex can congregate as a group to hangout or play games.
+Most dorm buildings have common areas where people of the opposite gender can congregate as a group to hangout or play games.
 Every effort will be taken to keep families with younger children in family-friendly dorm buildings, while adults who are coming without children will stay in separate dorm buildings so you can camp with your peers.

 How do I register for private rooms?
 There are a limited number of private rooms that we are reserving for families with newborn babies or serious medical conditions.
 While we know this may be an inconvenience for some, we appreciate everyone’s willingness to be flexible.